Non-oscillating Early Dark Energy and Quintessence from Alpha-Attractors: Introduction

 \subsection{The Hubble tension}

 Measurements in observational cosmology can broadly be classified into two groups.
-These are measurements of quantities which depend only on the early-time history of our Universe (such as the cosmic microwave background (CMB) radiation at redshift $z\simeq 1100$, or Baryon Acoustic Oscillations (BAO)) and measurements of quantities which depend on present-day observations (the primary example of this is the cosmic distance ladder, which measures the redshift of observable astrophysical objects such as Cepheid stars and type-1a supernovae, at redshift $z={\cal O}(1)$).
+These are measurements of quantities which depend only on the early-time history of our Universe, such as the cosmic microwave background (CMB) radiation, emitted at redshift $z\simeq 1100$, or the baryon acoustic oscillations (BAO), and measurements of quantities which depend on present-day observations.
+A relevant example of the latter is the measurement of the distance to high-redshift type-Ia supernovae (SN Ia) by constructing a cosmic distance ladder \cite{sh0es2021}.
+This is achieved by starting with distances that can be directly resolved by using parallax and then moving to larger distances by using Cepheid variables and SN Ia.

-The value of the Hubble constant $H_0$ can in principle be inferred from both early and late-time measurements.
-However, it has been found that while early-time measurements are in good agreement with each other, they disagree with current late-time data.
-Latest analysis of the CMB temperature anisotropies' data gives the value inferred from Planck satellite \cite{Planck2018},
+The value of the Hubble constant $H_0$ can in principle be inferred from early-time observations and directly obtained from late-time measurements.
+However, it has been found that while early-time results are in good agreement with each other, they disagree with current late-time data.
+Latest analysis of the CMB data gives the value inferred from the CMB temperature anisotropies power spectrum \cite{Planck2018} as